NickUCLA/Nicks-Password-Generator/README.md

 - Please ensure that you select at least one criteria and enter a valid password length (between 8 and 128 characters) before generating a password.
 - The generated passwords are intended to be secure and random.
 However, always exercise caution and follow best practices for password management and security.

-Feel free to customize and modify the application according to your needs.